ProMedica Senior Care

 ProMedica Senior Care, formerly HCR ManorCare Inc, is a major provider in the United States of both short-term post-acute and long-term care.
 As of 2020, it had more than 300 skilled nursing and rehabilitation centers, assisted living facilities hospice and home health care offices, and over 45,000 employees.
 The company is headquartered in Toledo, Ohio.
 In July 2007, it agreed to a $4.9 billion buyout offer from the private equity firm Carlyle Group.
 In 2018, HCR ManorCare filed for bankruptcy protection and agreed to be taken over by its landlord, Quality Care Properties and in April 2018, Quality Care Properties was acquired by a joint venture between Welltower and ProMedica.

-In November 2022, ProMedica announced it would end its joint venture with Welltower and would cede it’s 15% ownership of ProMedica Senior Care.
+In November 2022, ProMedica announced it would end its joint venture with Welltower and would cede its 15% ownership of ProMedica Senior Care.
 Welltower announced a partnership with Integra Health shortly after which will take over control of all but 10 skilled nursing facilities from ProMedica.
 ProMedica will continue to operate the assisted living facilities gained under the original agreement.